xiaohan2012/daily-reading/november/cool-ideas.md

 $`e_l`$ can be initlized by some network embedding method.

 - the graph: two labels are connected if they occur in the same document

+# application: summarizing twitter hashtags

+given a set of tweets containing hashtags, how to summarize them?

+or a collection of documents, how to summarize them?